Requirements and Mistakes: HIPAA De-Identification

 • any other unique identifying number, characteristic, or code

 That last category matters.
 Teams often memorize the list and miss the broader principle.
-Safe Harbor is not just about ticking off fields.
-It is about whether the remaining dataset can still point back to the individual in a real-world context.
+Safe Harbor is not about ticking off fields.
+It is about the remaining dataset and if it can still point back to the individual in a real-world context.

 Dates and Geography Cause More Problems Than People Expect

-Staff often assume data is de-identified because names are gone, even though the dataset still contains:
+Staff will assume data is de-identified when names are gone.
+The problem is the dataset still contains:

 • exact admission dates